 Infant Language Link

-Infant Language Link is an innovative online package used to identify and support children with mild to moderate SLCN and those new to English.
+Our award-winning Infant Language Link is an innovative online package used to identify and support children with mild to moderate SLCN and those new to English.
+The assessment will also identify any children who may have more severe language needs, such as Developmental Language Disorder (DLD), so that these children can be considered for further investigations and diagnostic assessment with your local speech and language therapy team.
 Suitable for children aged 4 to 8 years, 500 colourful resources, 12 planned termly language groups, 24 individual teaching plans and 52 handouts for parents make this the most comprehensive SLCN package available for schools.

 Watch our video to find out why over 3,500 schools use our packages.

 Our online, adult led standardised assessment is fun, quick and easy to administer.
 It looks at key areas of understanding of language for the classroom.
 To find out about the development of our assessment download our technical report.

 It is used universally in year R and then to track identified children.
 Instant results identify where support is needed and recommend appropriate class and small group interventions.
 If a child needs specialist support this is clearly highlighted to help you make the most of your external agency support.

 Infant Language Link provides planned and resourced interventions for a graduated approach.
 Recommended high quality teaching strategies and classroom resources allow the teacher to support SLCN universally.
 Our planned and fully resourced language groups allow support staff to provide targeted interventions and for children who need a little bit extra our supplementary teaching plans offer intensive focussed individual support.

 A popular feature of Infant Language Link is our video walk through.
 This takes staff though the package step by step ensuring you get the most out of these powerful tools.
 Our regular webinar training sessions feature our speech and language therapy team and cover different aspects of use of the package allowing staff to ask the experts questions.